For Staff Members, Parishioners, and Volunteers

 Since PGC class and background check information is not initially received at St Brendan’s, please note that we cannot always respond as quickly as wished by new volunteers.

 If you are a new volunteer, please contact the Parish Office at least one week in advance of your initial volunteering date so we can make sure that all the required documentation is in place and that we are ready to generate your volunteer photo badge.
+Make sure you have also filled out and returned a Volunteer Code of Conduct form available HERE

 If someone waits until the last minute we may not be able to assist them!